The Knock That Ruined Everything: Part Two

 A Nigerian Dark Comedy About a Man Who Lost Everything to a Knock — and Then Lost More to His Own Big Mouth

-It was a bitter experience after he was taken, while he was planning to deal with Sunny and Dick for knocking at his door at a critical moment, he doesn't have any evidence that they had been the ones to knock the door,
+It was a bitter experience after he was taken.
+While he was planning to deal with Sunny and Dick for knocking at his door at such a critical moment, he had no evidence that they had been the ones to knock — but no mischievous thing ever happened in that compound that they weren't involved in.

-Another just laugh and says, "If his ugly mug trouble you, why not bag him."
+Another just laughed and said, "If his ugly mug troubles you, why not bag him?"

-"Excellent idea," the first soldier says pulling out a black bag.
+"Excellent idea," the first soldier said, pulling out a black bag.

-On seeing this, the man smoothens his face and with a grin that made him look like someone who just lick a hot chilli pepper he says, "Boss, I'm loyal oh, please."
+On seeing this, the man smoothed his face and, with a grin that made him look like someone who had just licked a hot chilli pepper, said, "Boss, I'm loyal oh, please."

-"Those kids will pay," Randy says clinching and unclenching his fist.
+"Those kids will pay," Randy said, clenching and unclenching his fist.

 The soldier sitting next to him heard him and asked, "What kids?"

-Randy look at the soldier, this one has been friendly to him so he guess it wouldn't be bad to try build trust, "The two kids who point at me when you guys came to my compound."
+Randy looked at the soldier — this one had been friendly to him, so he figured it wouldn't be bad to try to build a little trust.
+"The two kids who pointed at me when you guys came to my compound."

-"Oh, those kids, they look happy and were laughing, what did they do to you?" the soldier asked him.
+"Oh, those kids.
+They looked happy and were laughing.
+What did they do to you?" the soldier asked.

-"I suspect they are the ones who knock my door, you know ruining everything I was about to succeed."
+"I suspect they are the ones who knocked my door — ruining everything just as I was about to succeed."

-At this, the soldier look at his sister, "So you admit, you were with my sister?"
-The soldier asked raising his voice, which draw the attention of the other nine.
+At this, the soldier looked across at his sister.
+"So you admit you were with my sister?" he asked, raising his voice — which drew the attention of the other nine.

 "Answer the question now."